aidamian/MADDPG_Tennis/REPORT.md

 ![FinalResults](img/MADDPG1_T1_v1.png)

+In this chart we can see both the scores as required by the proposed environment "engagement rules" as well as maximum number of steps the agents are able to sustain each episode _(there is a obvious correlation between the average scores and the capacity to sustain up to 1000 steps of game-play)_

 Also, we have below the training history where we can observe for each 100 episodes the following indicators: final score of the 100x series of episodes, the 100-running average score, the 100-running max, overall max score, the loaded buffer size, number of training updates, the noise scaling factors `nsf` and the 100-running mean steps per episode
 ```
 Episode  100 score:0.000  avg:0.014  max100:0.100  max: 0.10  buff:   1701/20000  upd:     0  nsf:2.00  avg_stp: 16.0